This user agreement will be effective for all users from 1 November 2023.

 - You will only be entitled to lodge a claim through the UK Financial Ombudsman Service where you fulfil the UK Financial Ombudsman Service's claimant criteria from time to time.

-- We are not obliged to comply with the information requirements set out in Title III of PSD2 and their equivalents in the implementation of PSD2 that may apply to you (“PSD2 transpositions”).
+- We are not obliged to comply with the information requirements set out in Part 6, Regulation 40 to 62 inclusive (Information Requirements for Payment Services) of the PSRs.

-- Articles 72 and 89 of PSD2 and equivalent provisions in PSD2 transpositions do not apply to your use of our service, meaning that, even where we may say so otherwise in this user agreement, we are not liable to you for the losses or damage you may suffer under those articles and provisions.
+- Regulations 75 (evidence on authentication and execution) and 91 (defective execution of payer-initiated transactions) do not apply to your use of our services, meaning that, even where we may say so otherwise in this user agreement, we are not liable to you for the losses or damage you may suffer under those articles and provisions.

 Section numbers and defined words